thaiminh2022/KitchenChaos2D/README.md

 }

 private void TimerTimeout() {
-  // This will be call after setuped amount of second in the editor.
+  // This will be called after setup amount of second in the editor.
 }

 private override void _ExitTree() {
-  // It's also good to unsubcribe before the node goes out of scope timer.Timeout -= TimerTimeout;
+  // It's also good to unsubscribe before the node goes out of scope timer.Timeout -= TimerTimeout;
 }

 ```

 This should be the better way.
-However it's only recommended to use Timer node if your wait time is **more than 0.05 seconds**.
-If your wait time is longer than that, please prefer the in-script method.
+However, use Timer node if your wait time is **more than 0.05 seconds**.
+Otherwise, use the in-script method.

 ## ⚠️ License